gkoundry/hyperfreedt/README.md

 This is an implementation of the decision tree creation algorithm from [A Novel Hyperparameter-free Approach to Decision Tree Construction that Avoids Overfitting by Design](https://arxiv.org/pdf/1906.01246).

-This three construction method differs from other methods in two important aspects:
+This tree construction method differs from other methods in two important aspects:
 - There are no hyperparameters to tune
 - The generated decision trees are much smaller